 3. We don’t use flash.
 Ironically this is actually firmly routed in the traditional mantra of a documentary wedding photographer but over the years photographers have been reaching more and more for the flash-guns, in part to assist with darker and fast-moving scenarios and in part as an aesthetic choice.
 For us though to use a flash is to alter the true conditions and to take the subject out of the moment almost as much as if we were to have physically moved them into ‘better’ ambient light.
 We want to capture the real feel of the wedding day and lighting is hugely important to that, even if most of us don’t necessarily realise the part it’s playing.

 Though rarely consciously considered, light is highly influential in the mood and ambience of our everyday lives.
 If you open the curtains to a dark day you’re going to feel very different to if you open them to find bright sunshine pouring in.
 If you wanted to have a romantic dinner you’d probably choose somewhere with very soft light or even candlelight rather than somewhere lit with bright office fluorescents.
 Light changes not just the way we see things but the way we feel about them.
 It can make a moment romantic, exciting, soft or brash, it can help get us up and dancing or make us calm and relaxed.
-To change the light is to alter the memory and that’s why we choose to simply embrace the ambience around us on the day and work to faithfully capture the colour palette we find, as created by a combination of the couple’s choices, the style of the venue and the natural light of the day.
+To change the light is to alter the memory and that’s why, in true documentary wedding photographer style, we choose to simply embrace the ambience around us on the day and work to faithfully capture the colour palette we find; as created by a combination of the couple’s choices, the style of the venue and the natural light of the day.

 6. All about the People.
 Whilst we’re privileged to work in all kinds of incredible settings and with couples who often put so much thought and effort into making their venue spectacular for their guests, for us as photographers where we shoot is almost irrelevant.
 Whilst we will always photograph the venue and details as part of the record of the day, by focussing primarily on the people in attendance (and that means ALL the people, not just the bride and groom) we try to create photographs that could exist in any space and are equally powerful wherever they are taken.
-Sometimes venues, locations and decorations can become additional characters of a wedding but our aim is to use them as a context to or reflection of what the couple and their friends and family did or who they are as people, not as the centrepiece of the wedding.
+Sometimes venues, locations and decorations can become additional characters of a wedding but, as part of our documentary wedding photographer mandate, our aim is to use them as a context to or reflection of what the couple and their friends and family did or who they are as people, not as the centrepiece of the wedding.
 It’s our belief that as a documentary wedding photographer no two weddings should ever look the same in the photographs and by focussing on people and personalities, not venues or poses, we can ensure that in our photography every wedding is completely unique to the couple.

 In our spare time we travel the cities of the world pursuing our love of street photography – an environment where, unlike weddings, no-one has asked you to be there and there is absolutely no guideline or timetable as to what’s about to happen.
-We try to incorporate the lessons we learn from street photography into our wedding work and this has contributed to the layered ‘streety’ style of our work and helped us to focus on the art of what we do and not just on capturing what’s expected of a wedding photographer.
+We try to incorporate the lessons we learn from street photography into our wedding work and this has contributed to the layered ‘streety’ style of our work and helped us to focus on the art of what we do and not just on capturing what’s expected of a documentary wedding photographer.